luiscape/data-for-frog/README.md

 Data for frog
 =============

+**NOTE:** This data is for working and demonstration purposes only.
+It should note be trusted as authoritative data or alike.
+For more information get in touch with the HDX team [here](http://docs.hdx.rwlabs.org/get-involved/).

 The dataset attached contains **129** indicators from **~20** sources.
 The files are organized as follows:

 - value.csv